Road (sports)

+Historically, the longest road trip in sports (in terms of time taken, which may never be eclipsed due to modern means of travel by air) was made by the Dawson City Nuggets who embarked upon the 4,000 mile (6,400 km) journey to Ottawa over several weeks, travelling by dog sled, bicycle, foot, train, and ship.
+The exhausted Nuggets players were handily defeated by the Ottawa Hockey Club in the best-of-three series of the Stanley Cup challenge.

-Occasionally, the road team may not have to travel very far at all to a road game.
+Occasionally, the road team may not have to travel very far at all to a road game, if their upcoming rival team venue is located in the same metropolitan area.
+In such cases the road team can practice at its own venue, while its players can stay in their in-season homes.
 These matches often become local derbies.
 A few times a year, a road team may even be lucky enough to have the road game played at their own home stadium or arena.
 This is prevalent in college athletics where many schools will often play in regional leagues or groundshare.

 The related term true road game has seen increasing use in U.S. college sports in the 21st century, especially in basketball.
 While regular-season tournaments and other special events have been part of college sports from their creation, the 21st century has seen a proliferation of such events.
-These are typically held at neutral sites, with some of them taking place outside the contiguous U.S. (as in the case of the Great Alaska Shootout and Maui Invitational) or even outside the country entirely (such as the Battle 4 Atlantis in The Bahamas).
+These are typically held at neutral sites, with some of them taking place outside the contiguous U.S. (as in the case of the Great Alaska Shootout and Maui Invitational), outside the country entirely (such as the Battle 4 Atlantis in The Bahamas) or even off land, as games such as the Carrier Classic and Armed Forces Classic have taken place on the deck of an aircraft carrier or the drill halls of several domestic and foreign U.S. Army bases (Major League Baseball staged a game in a temporary stadium on-base at Fort Bragg).
 In turn, this has led to the use of "true road game" to refer to contests played at one team's home venue.